beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Group mapping

-Sometimes we'd like to take advantage of roles existing in external systems \(like LDAP\).
+Sometimes we'd like to take advantage of groups (roles) existing in external systems \(like LDAP\).
 We can do that in `users` section too.
 It's possible to map external groups to local ones.
 For details see [External to local groups mapping ](details/groups-rule-mapping.md).

 ### Username case sensitivity